Skip to content

 • There is a very low risk (less than 1 in 1000) of:

-• injury to your uterus
+• Injury to your uterus.

-This handout provides a general overview on this topic and may not apply to everyone.
-To find out if this handout applies to you and to get more information on this subject, contact your primary healthcare provider.
+This information provides a general overview and may not apply to everyone.
+Talk to your healthcare provider to find out if this information applies to you and to get more information on this subject.

-Designed by: NSHA Library Services
+Designed by: Nova Scotia Health Library Service

 54351